 EMR and EHR.
 So much difference, just one letter can make!

 EMR and EHR have similar characteristics and applications.
-Since both the terms are widely synonymous, the subtle differences between them can be interesting to understand (and worth knowing, too!).
+Since both the terms are widely synonymous, the subtle differences between them can be difficult to understand, but worth knowing.

 The first step in understanding the difference between EHR software and EMR software is that EMR stands for electronic medical records, and EHR stands for electronic health records.